dadi/cdn/README.md

 ### Examples

-All images outputin the examples below were created from this original image:
+All images output in the examples below were created from this original image:

 ![Original image](examples/original.jpg)